piercefreeman/vectordb-orm/README.md

 ## WIP

 Please note that vectordb-orm is still a (somewhat large) work in progress.
-The current implementation focuses on Milvus integration, the goal is to eventually expand support to other vector databases.
+The current implementation focuses on Milvus integration; the goal is to eventually expand support to other vector databases.
 Contributions and feedback are welcome as we work to improve and expand the capabilities of vectordb-orm.